Ixrec/OuterWildsArchipelagoRandomizer/README.md

 - Copy the `worlds/outer_wilds` folder from your local clone over to the `lib/worlds/` folder inside your Archipelago installation folder
   - Optionally: If you need to send this to someone else, such as the host of your player group, you may zip the folder and rename the extension from `.zip` to `.apworld`.
 That's all an "apworld file" is, after all.
 - Run ArchipelagoLauncher.exe in your Archipelago installation folder and select "Generate Template Settings" to create a sample Outer Wilds.yaml file

-At this point, I assume you've run unsupported Archipelago games before, and know what to do with an apworld and a yaml.

 ## Credits